ekingan/whereISS/README.md

 4. view project at localhost:8080
 5. use the ID 25544 as the API currently only supports one satallite.

+## to run tests
+1. after above steps, in command line type: npm run test

 ## The challenge:

 This coding challenge asked to write a javascript module that given an ID and request rate would return a readable stream with the location data for the corresponding satellite using http://wheretheiss.at/w/developer for data.
 The stream was to be implimented by sub classing the node.js class ReadableStream and include tests.
-We were to then, implement a stream that calculated change of lat/lons per second.
+We were to then, implement a stream that calculated change of lat/long per second.

 ## What I did: